22 August 2026 · Freelancers

 Do UAE Freelancers Pay Corporate Tax?

 A UAE freelancer or self-employed individual falls within corporate tax only if their total business turnover exceeds AED 1 million in a calendar year.
-Below that, no corporate tax registration or filing is required for the freelance activity.
-Above it, the individual registers, and 9% applies only to taxable profit above AED 375,000.
-Employment wages, personal investment income and personal real estate income are not counted.
+Below that line, there is nothing to register or file for the freelance activity — the regime simply does not apply.
+Above it, the individual registers with the Federal Tax Authority, and the 9% rate applies only to taxable profit above AED 375,000; the first AED 375,000 of profit stays at 0%.
+The AED 1 million test looks at gross business turnover, not profit, and it counts every freelance permit, licence and business activity the same person carries out.
+Employment wages, personal investment income and personal real estate income are never counted towards the AED 1 million and are never taxed under this regime, no matter how large they are.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting